AIADMK ridicules Stalin's social justice federation pitch | Politics

 - India

+''What has he done for social justice apart from sharing power (with the Congress) at the Centre for 17 years, and hogging key ministerial berths for his kin and indulging in corruption?''
+Palaniswami asked in a statement here.
+His DMK had supported the Congress in ceding Katchatheevu to Sri Lanka and had done precious little on state issues like the Mullaiperiyar, NEET or Jallikattu, the AIADMK co-coordinator alleged.

+Also, Palaniswami claimed that the nine-month rule of Stalin was rife with ''corruption, commission and collection.'' ''His rule is also marked by anarchy, violation, lack of security for police and public and inability to rein in crimes.
+I urge him to stop the drama on social justice to cover up his administrative failures during nine months of rule and do something substantial for the betterment of Tamil Nadu, if possible,'' Palaniswami sarcastically said in a statement.

-The opposition AIADMK in Tamil Nadu on Thursday lashed out at DMK President and Chief Minister M K Stalin's proposal for an ''All India Federation for Social Justice,'' asking what threat social justice was facing right now and dubbed the effort as a ''diversionary strategy'' during the poll season in the state.
+Senior party leader and former Minister D Jayakumar dubbed the effort as a ''diversionary strategy'' during the poll season in the state.

-He said that while the DMK made a slew of pre-election promises including providing Rs 1000 per month to women, abolishing NEET, reducing oil prices and providing subsidy for LPG cylinders, ''they have not fullfilled any promises.'' ''To hide their inability to fulfill these promises, they will resort to diversionary tactics,'' he said, alleging the vigilance raids against former AIADMK ministers was part of this.
+He said that while the DMK made a slew of pre-election promises including providing Rs 1000 per month to women, abolishing NEET, reducing oil prices and providing subsidy for LPG cylinders, ''they have not fulfilled any promises.'' ''To hide their inability to fulfill these promises, they will resort to diversionary tactics,'' he said, alleging the vigilance raids against former AIADMK ministers were part of this.

 ''During elections they will resort to two issues--the Tamil community and social justice,'' he said.